-The swimming Varsity Match against Cambridge is one of the highlights of the year together with BUSA Team Championships, to which our training is geared.
-The Varsity match usually takes place in Hilary term (January to March) as part of the Varsity Games with venues alternately organized by Cambridge and by Oxford.
-In 2008 it was held at the Rosenblatt pool in Oxford.
+The swimming Varsity Match against Cambridge is one of the highlights of the year together with BUCS Team Championships, to which our training is geared.
+The Varsity match usually takes place in Hilary term (January to March) as part of the Varsity Games with venues alternately organised by Cambridge and by Oxford.
+The next varsity match will take place at the Rosenblatt pool, Oxford in February 2018.

 – Two competitors from each university take part in individual events.
 Relays have one team each.